thomasjohnson0426/Fabric/README.md

 This project (Fabric Assessment) implements a REST API for managing patient records and appointments, plus an event-driven CSV/Excel import system.
 It uses NestJS with TypeScript, MongoDB for persistence, and Redis + Bull for background job processing.

 ---
+## Environment Variables

+Copy the .env.example file to .env and set the environment variables.

 ## Running on Local

 1. npm install